pingidentity/pingone-authenticator-sample-app-ios/README.md

 ## What’s in the sample app?

-  - Full native application written in Swift 5.1, compatible for all iOS devices from iOS 10 and above.
+  - Full native application written in Swift 5.1, compatible for all iOS devices from iOS 10 or above.
-  - Integration with PingOne SDK version 1.2.0.
+  - Integration with [PingOne mobile SDK] version 1.2.0.
   - UI customization can be done easily to get your company flavor on the app.
   - All app texts can be easily localized and modified in one file.